 Answer- NOT CRAWL SPACES!
+There are problems with crawl spaces in lake George and most of NY.
 Crawl spaces have none of the major features you want in a foundation.
 A full foundation down 6' below grade with pored walls and that 's properly waterproofed and vented is the best type for NY.
 Crawl spaces lack the depth needed to avoid ice damage.
 Their walls can be waterproofed but the floor cannot.
 Radon is difficult to remediate.
 Pest issues are imminent.
 Moisture problems are generally present.
 Lastly, the access is terrible; and this makes repairs and inspection from pests like termites super expensive.
 I highly advise avoiding crawlspaces, even for small additions.
 After 15 years in business, the number of customer crawl spaces that would have not needed repair is startling!

 -Pored Walls.
 Pored walls are stronger, and in New York's cold winters you need that horizontal strength to resist frost cracks in walls.
 Done correctly, they are also better at distributing weight and help take the load off the wall footings as your only defense from step cracks caused by settling.

 -Waterproofing Exterior walls.I recommend exterior waterproofing of walls with a Marflex waterproofer.
 It lasts 10 times longer then tar and just about guarantees you a dry foundation.
 This also extends life of foundation for hundreds of years.
 If kept dry concrete is forever.
 Only field stone foundations used to be able to say that but those cannot be fully waterproofed.

 -Exterior Waterproofing Footings.A full perimeter French drain using #2 stone and perforated pipe ran to a solid exit line to daylight.
 If daylight isn't possible then this needs to be ran to sump pit to relieve pressure.
 Footings should not be sitting in water.